 Joshua: Thanks, Papa.
 (Joshua kneels and kisses His father’s hand.)

-Narrator: As Joshua steps out of the house the groomsmen grab their shofars and begin to blow.
+Narrator: When Joshua steps out of the house the groomsmen grab their shofars and begin to blow.
 They form a long line in front of the groom blowing their shofars.
-By the time the procession reaches town Rachel and Sarah have already run to the end of town to inform the others that the bridegroom is approaching.
+By the time the procession reaches town Rachel and Sarah have already run to the other end of town to inform the others that the bridegroom is approaching.
 Upon reaching town, there are many people who have come to their doors to see the festivities of the night.
 First come the groomsmen, blowing their shofars.
 Immediately, realizing the significance of the noise they begin giving gifts to the groomsmen for the bride and groom.
-At the end of the procession is the groom leading a white donkey colt to bring his bride home.
+At the end of the procession is the groom leading a white donkey colt to bring home his bride.
 Now, it is time for the bridesmaids to light their lamps and to lead the procession to the home of the bride.
 Going off into the night the bridesmaids walk two abreast lighting the way for the groomsmen still blowing the shofars.

 At the house of ben-Abraham all is in readiness for the approaching procession.
 On the table are 2 glasses of wine, the same 2 glasses the bride and groom used to drink wine to seal the Ketubah.
 Suddenly, the lead bridesmaid opens the door holding the lamp to light the threshold for the groom.
 The groom enters and walks over to Mr. ben-Abraham.